-‘DWTS’ Witney Carson Apologizes For Missing Tour Date Due To ‘Amazing’ Opportunity
+‘DWTS’ Pro Witney Carson Apologizes For Missing Tour Date Due To ‘Amazing’ Opportunity

-Dancing with the Stars pro Witney Carson apologized to fans on Instagram for missing a scheduled tour date of the series’ live performances.
+Dancing with the Stars pro Witney Carson apologized to fans on Instagram for missing a scheduled tour date of the competition series’ live performances.
 She stated on the social media site that her temporary absence was due to an “amazing” opportunity.

 Witney remarked that she was sorry she would not be able to perform at a scheduled tour stop in Greenville, South Carolina, where the show would go on without her at the Bon Secours Wellness Arena tonight, February 18.

-The dance pro then told fans that she wished she could make both commitments so no one would be disappointed.
+The dance pro then told fans she wished she could make both commitments so that no one would be disappointed.

-Witney looked breathtaking in the image she shared along with her photo share to Instagram.
+Witney looked breathtaking in the image she shared to Instagram.
 The close-up shot featured Witney seated in a chair and taking a selfie.

 She is wearing a stunning white shirt with delicate detailing.
 The garment has stripes in a corresponding satin and cotton pattern.
 The banding on the shirt’s sleeves and buttons are also a satin material.

-With the blouse, Whitney wore a delicate set of necklaces in gold.
+With the blouse, Whitney wore a delicate set of gold necklaces.
 One was a thin chain and the other has a small medallion.

-Her gorgeous engagement and wedding rings from husband of four years, Carson McAllister, are prominently displayed.
+Her gorgeous engagement and wedding rings from her husband of four years, Carson McAllister, are prominently displayed.

 Witney‘s hairstyle and makeup application are dramatic.
-Bright and shimmering shadow highlights her eyes, which are rimmed on the top in black with lots of mascara to elongate her lashes.
-Witney used a lighter peach eyeshadow on her lids, with a lighter version of the same color extended up towards her arched and filled-in brows.
+Bright and shimmering shadow highlights her eyes, which are rimmed on the top in black.
+Lots of mascara helps to elongate her lashes.
+Witney used a lighter peach eyeshadow on her lids, with a paler version of the same color extended up towards her arched and filled-in brows.

-As for her lips, which she playfully pursed for the camera, Witney chose a coral color, a perfect look that balances out her face and is natural enough for the opportunity she referenced in her post.
+As for her lips, which she playfully pursed for the camera, Witney chose a coral color, a perfect shade that balances out her face and is natural enough for the opportunity she referenced in her post.

 Fans loved Witney’s look and wished her the best of luck with this new and exciting opportunity.

-“But can we discuss how good you look?” noted a second fan of the professional dancer.
+“But can we discuss how good you look?” noted a second admirer of the professional dancer.

 “Good luck on the job, go get ’em,” said a third follower.

-The Dancing with the Stars Live Tour features professional dancers from the long-running ABC reality competition series and celebrity guests in for two hours of excitement, fun, and stories.
+The Dancing with the Stars Live Tour features professional dancers from the long-running ABC reality competition series and celebrity guests for two hours of excitement, fun, and stories.

 Witney takes the stage nightly alongside Val Chmerkovskiy, Jenna Johnson, Gleb Savchenko, Lindsay Arnold, Emma Slater, Sasha Farber, Alan Bersten, Brandon Armstrong, Pasha Pashkov, and Daniella Karagach.